↑

 Why Bake Cheesecake In Water Bath?

 Baking in a water bath technique is called “bain-marie.”
 This technique is done to prepare delicate desserts like crème brûlée, custards, and cheesecakes.
-The main reason for using a water bath for these desserts is to keep direct heat away from baking dish.
+The main reason for using a water bath for these desserts is to keep direct heat away from baking dish

 Because these desserts are heavy on the cream and eggs, if not baked evenly and slowly but exposed to direct heat, it would not be baked uniformly.
 The outside will be overdone and inside will still be gooey.
 Water bath ensures even baking throughout the whole dish by keeping layer of protection between the baking dish and oven heat.

-Without the water bath, cheesecake will be sagging in the middle, is likely to crack, and most importantly, it will be overcooked on the outside and under-cooked on the inside.
+Without the water bath, cheesecake will be sagging in the middle, is likely to crack, and most importantly, it will be overcooked on the outside and under-cooked on the inside

 slice of NY cheesecake with strawberry topping on top.

-How To Freeze Cheesecake
+How To Freeze Mini Cheesecakes?

-To thaw frozen cheesecake, make sure to do it slowly.
+• To thaw frozen cheesecake, make sure to do it slowly.
 Place cheesecake from freezer into the refrigerator and slow-thaw overnight.

 slice of classic cheesecake on a white plate with a fork and a strawberry.